Skip to the main content.

 • Cut shifts by 15% next week

-• Implement a 4-day scheduling rotation
+• Implement a four-day scheduling rotation

 • Renegotiate vendor delivery windows to consolidate receiving hours